program-repair/defects4j-dissection/README.md

 notClassified | Not classified copyPaste | Copy/Paste
 rtAcs | Fix with ACS
-rtAstor | Fix with jKali
+rtKali | Fix with jKali
 rtDynaMoth | Fix with DynaMoth rtGenProg | Fix with jGenProg rtHDRepair | Fix with HDRepair